 There are several medical conditions in which an alternative diet may help alleviate symptoms.
-Individuals with Celiac Disease find relief by following a gluten-free diet, those suffering with diabetes follow a consistent carbohydrate diet and someone that is lactose intolerant avoids dairy.
-A yeast-free diet is thought to facilitate in reducing the symptoms for anyone experiencing Candida overgrowth.
+Individuals with Celiac Disease find relief by following a gluten-free diet, those suffering from diabetes follow a consistent carbohydrate diet and someone that is lactose intolerant avoids dairy.
+A yeast-free diet is thought to facilitate in reducing the symptoms of anyone experiencing Candida overgrowth.

 For those individuals that are following a recommended yeast-free diet, it is much more than simply avoiding yeast itself.
 It is recommended to avoid items that may promote the growth of Candida, such as fermented foods.
 This means that vinegar, some cheeses, cultured dairy products and baked goods where yeast is used as the leavening agent are all restricted.
 Fermented foods are also believed by some to trigger allergies to other types of fungi.
 Yeast-free grains include items made from corn, rice, oats, and dense wheat products such as pasta.
 It is not necessary to avoid gluten while following a yeast-free diet as yeast and gluten are not similar.
 Gluten is a protein found in some grains that helps them to keep their shape by providing a glue-like texture.

 Much like the fad of gluten-free diets that are not medically indicated, a yeast-free diet is not necessary for everyone.
 Severely restrictive diets may help a person feel well overall simply because of the foods that are eliminated.
-Once processed, packaged and unhealthy foods are off limits the only choice left is to eat healthy.
-A yeast-free diet basically entails consuming non-starchy vegetables, lean meats, fruit and water, while eliminating most processed and high sugar foods and increasing physical activity.
-This is also referred to a well balanced diet and healthy lifestyle.
+Once processed, packaged and unhealthy foods are off limits the only choice left is to eat healthily.
+A yeast-free diet basically entails consuming non-starchy vegetables, lean meats, fruit, and water, while eliminating most processed and high sugar foods and increasing physical activity.
+This is also referred to a well-balanced diet and healthy lifestyle.